 Another way that African Mango is supposed to be good for you is that it acts like a super-fiber—binding cholesterol and removing it from the body before it can be absorbed.
 Some claim it also significantly reduces inflammation.
-Further studies have also shown that it may trigger the brain to suppress the appetite.
-Leptin, which is a naturally occurring hormone in the body that controls the appetite, is triggered by African Mango and reverses the effects of high levels of C-reactive protein (CPR) which lessens the overall effectiveness of leptin.
+Further studies have also shown it can promote weight-loss, but the participant pool is small and the trial was not well regulated.

 Many times African Mango is used in conjunction with other powerful superfruits, such as acai berry to power-pack the potency of this supplement.
-This extract can be purchased as a tea, or in capsule form, as well as tablets and drops.
-Many people are claiming to lose large amounts of weight in a relatively short period time with this all-natural African Mango supplement.
+As a standalone ingredient, there’s not a lot of research that says African Mango helps with weight-loss.

 Are You Getting Real African Mango?

 According to the Journal of Agriculture and Food Chemistry, there is a good chance that supplement you’re buying contains little to no African Mango at all.

 Should You Try African Mango?

 Whether or not you try African Mango for weight-loss depends on you.
 No matter that decision, you’ll find factual, unbiased information oh the fruit here.